Wan Po North (constituency)

-Wan Po North is one of the 29 constituencies in the Sai Kung District.
+Wan Po North was one of the 29 constituencies in the Sai Kung District before the 2023 District Council Overhaul.

-The constituency returns one district councillor to the Sai Kung District Council, with an election every four years.

 Wan Po North constituency is loosely based on Oscar By The Sea, The Beaumount and part of Lohas Park in Tseung Kwan O with estimated population of 18,855.

+Christine Fong was the only Councilor represented in Wan Po North.